alanng10/class-lang/Docue/Article/Word/a.md

 Word "format" has meaning that is interpreted in.

+Word "parse" has meaning that is text interpret.

 Word "fill" has meaning that is set value in entire range.

 Word "join" has meaning that is combine.